Fact checkedFact Checked

 • Regular exercise to improve mood and overall health.

-• A healthy diet with the necessary nutrients and vitamins.
+• Eating a healthy, balanced diet with the necessary nutrients.

 • Engaging in creative hobbies like journaling, painting, or music.